inaka/Jayme/README.md

 #### *CRUDRepository*

-- This protocol provides a Repository with convenient CRUD-like functions that are already implemented and ready to be used in any Repository that conforms to it, such as:
+- This protocol provides convenient CRUD-like functions that are already implemented and ready to be used in any Repository that conforms to it, such as:
   - `findAll()` for fetching all the Entities from the Repository.
   - `findByID(id)` for fetching a specific Entity matching a given `id`.
   - `create(entity)` for creating a new Entity in the Repository.
   - `update(entity)` for updating an existing Entity with its new values.
   - `delete(entity)` for deleting an existing Entity from the Repository.

-#### *ServerPagedRepository*
+#### *PagedRepository*

-- This protocol adds pagination-related functionality to the already known `CRUDRepository`.
-The extra function to make use of is:
+- This protocol provides convenient functionality for reading entities in a paginated manner.
+Any of your Repositories can conform to it and get this function by free:
   - `findByPage(pageNumber)` for fetching a fixed amount of Entities from the Repository, corresponding to a certain page number.
 The amount of Entities fetched per page is configured in your concrete repository by providing a `pageSize` property.
+Besides the array containing entities, you get a `PageInfo` related object as well in return.
 - The followed pagination conventions have been based on [these standards](https://github.com/davidcelis/api-pagination).

 ### Your Own Standard